gavinengel/rehash/README.md

 Add the URL hash to the HTML-tag, so we can use CSS more effectively.
 Allows you to avoid complex routing systems for some single-page applications.

-Characters after "?" are ignored, so that a secondary parameter hash system can be integrated in your application.
+Characters after "?" are ignored, so that a secondary parameter hash system can be integrated into your application.

 ## Example